 Potential students and job seekers, however, often don’t know about the innovative work and high earning potential that manufacturing careers offer.
-And parents of potential students — who influence what their children study in college — have misconceptions about what it’s really like to work in manufacturing.
+And parents of potential students -- who influence what their children study in college -- have misconceptions about what it’s really like to work in manufacturing.

 by Luke Greiner ~ After getting knocked down during the recession, the manufacturing sector has added more jobs to Central Minnesota’s economy than any other industry since 2010 by gaining 3,676 additional jobs.
 This incredible comeback accounts for almost 30% of total job growth in the region in the last three years.
 Recent growth is … Continue reading Manufacturing: The ‘Comeback Kid’ in Central Minnesota